shanshs/Team-Pigeon/docs/status.md

 * Move backwards

-We are primarily using Reinforcement Learning for our approach for the project.
+We are primarily using Reinforcement Learning for our approach for the project, using the below DQN algorithm.

 $$
 Q(S_t, A_t)\leftarrow Q(S_t, A_t) + \alpha[R_{t+1} + \gamma\max_a Q(S_{t+1},a)- Q(s_t, A_t)]
 $$

-We use DQN learning to train our agent:
+We used DQN learning to train our agent:

 ```
 For each episode: